jofrysutanto/windsor-doc/docs/configurations.md

 Defaults to `false`

 ### path
-Windsor will attempt to find the entry file, and all other YAML files in this location.
+Windsor will attempt to find the entry file and all other YAML files in this location.

 Defaults to `acf-fields` directly under your active theme directory.